|

 reasonably foreseeable use, as well as its reasonably foreseeable

 misuse.
-Consumers have the right to expect that the manufacture
+Consumers have the right to expect that the manufacturer

 will pay close attention to and address any safety considerations